 Path analysis represents an attempt to deal with causal types of relationships.
 Path analysis was developed by Sewall Wright in 1930 and is very useful in illustrating the number of issues that are involved in causal analysis.

-Statistics Solutions is the country’s leader in statistical consulting and path analysis.
-Contact Statistics Solutions today for a free 30-minute consultation.
+Statistics Solutions is the country’s leader in statistical consulting and can assist with path analysis for your dissertation.
+Use the calendar below to schedule a free 30-minute consultation.

-Path analysis is useful only in cases where a small number of hypotheses (that can be represented by a single path) are being tested.
+Path analysis is applicable only in those kinds of cases where relatively small numbers of hypotheses can be easily represented by a single path.